pypa/packaging.python.org/source/glossary.rst

         distribution package is the file an end-user can download from the internet and install.

+        A distribution package is normally called simply a "package."
-        Despite ":term:`package`" having a :term:`second meaning
+        The simpler term ":term:`package`" has a :term:`second meaning
-        <import package>`, it is common in Python simply to say "package"
-        to refer to distribution packages.
+        <import package>`, but context usually makes clear which meaning
+        should be used.
 For example, the name of the Python installation tool :ref:`pip` is an acronym for "pip installs packages," which refers to distribution packages.

     Egg